Ivan Inzoudine

-Ivan Inzoudine (born 10 December 1996) is a French professional footballer who plays as a left-back for Championnat National 2 club Chambly.
+Ivan Inzoudine (born 10 December 1996) is a French professional footballer who plays as a left-back.

-Club career
+Career

 Lens

 Inzoudine is a product of AF Bobigny and later joined Lens as a U14 player.
 He made his debut for the club's B-team in the Championnat National 2 in August 2014 and played a total of 29 games for the team.
 However, after struggling to get through to the first team, he left the club in the summer 2016.

 Guingamp

 After a successful trial, including a friendly game against Brest, Inzoudine joined Guingamp on 17 July 2016, where he was registered for the club's B-team.
 Inzoudine was a regular starter for the club's B-team in the Championnat National 3, which also earned him a spot on the bench for two first team games: The first one in Coupe de France on 1 March 2017 and the second one two days later in Ligue 1.
 However, he never made his first team debut before leaving the club at the end of the season.